 - Taiwan: National Taiwan University

-- USA: California State University, Monterey Bay, Western Washington University Intensive English Program
+- USA: California State University, Monterey Bay, Northern Arizona University (tuition and fees according to the RTR-rate), Western Washington University Intensive English Program

 - Worldwide: ISEP Direct

 In order to see the ISEP Direct institutions, click on "Start a Search" then "More Filters", and finally under "Program" select "ISEP Direct".

 Also Popular: CSU San Marcos (USA), Kansai Gaidai Univ.
 (Japan), Massey Univ.
 (New Zealand), UT Sydney (Australia)

 In many countries it can be much easier to apply through a placement agency.
 In this case you will only need to pay the regular tuition fees; there is no cost for the advising and application services from the agency.
 The placement agencies also have scholarship programs or may be able to offer a partial reduction of the tuition fees.
 Below is a (non-comprehensive) list of placement agencies.
 Make sure to discuss your plans with more than one agency before you decide which one you would like to use (websites typically only in German):